Choosing the right asset management model

 Time and budget are limited resources for the modern-day IP department.
 Even if a corporate IP department is able to manage the full life cycle of IP rights on its own, a number of organisational questions need to be addressed centrally and supported throughout the entire company if it is to succeed.

-This challenge is further being heightened by the COVID-19 pandemic, which has led companies and law firms to close their offices and switch to remote working, at short notice and often for the first time.
-Not every organisation has the IT support or infrastructure in place to support such a move.
+This challenge has been further heightened by the COVID-19 pandemic, which led companies and law firms to close their offices and switch to remote working, at short notice and often for the first time.

 In this environment, it's even more crucial for companies to develop the right mix of legal service and formality providers that will enable their in-house IP person or team to provide efficient solutions in light of the resources available, while also ensuring they don’t lose oversight of the entire portfolio.